isrand/NQueensLinearTimeComplexityConflictChecker/README.md

    31 |    return false
 ```

-Taking the aforementioned board as an example (N-Queens(4)), the trace of the algorithm would be
+Taking the aforementioned finished board as an example (N-Queens(4)), the trace of the algorithm would be

 | i | rows         | primaryDiagonals          | secondaryDiagonals       |
 |---|--------------|---------------------------|--------------------------|